martaprietos/SoC-Verilog-Project/index.md

 ## **My VGA Design Edit**
 Introduce your own design idea.
 Consider how complex/achievable this might be or otherwise.
 Reference any research you do online (use hyperlinks).

 My plan was to combine both VGAStripes and VGAColourCycle and create several static images of varying complexity and cycle between them.
-I believed that this would be achievable for me, and if I could not get ColourCycle to work, I would just try to create the most complicated image I could.
+I believed that this would be achievable for me; if I could not get ColourCycle to work, I would just try to create the most complicated image I could.
 As a result, I decided to start with the flag of Norway.
 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.